ErwanBarbedor/PlumeScript/readme.md

 #### Changes
 - Transpile to `return` instead of `return nil` in most cases.
 - New `plume.importLuaFunction`.
+- When transpiling, avoid lua tailcall.
+Loss of situational optimization for more precise error messages.

 #### Bugfix
 - Fixed an error occurring when declaring empty variable.